leon-zanker/cinit/README.md

 # cinit

 `cinit` is a simple initialization tool for small multi-file C executable projects.
-It is currently only tested on Linux, though it should support macOS as well.
+It is currently tested both on Linux and macOS.

+For a library initialization tool similar to `cinit` see [cinitl](https://github.com/leon-zanker/cinitl).

 This application is meant to work well with `clang`, `clangd` and `lldb`, as it has functionality specifically for `clangd` and the default `Makefile` uses `clang` as the compiler and `lldb` as the debugger, though you can easily switch out the `COMPILER` variable, with that being the only change necessary to use another compiler of your choice and the `DEBUGGER` variable, with that being the only change necessary to use another debugger of your choice.